magentabusiness/magentabusiness.github.io/products/paas/domains.md

 {% include templates/info-banner.md content=domain_owner_note %}

-In order to use your own domain name to access **ThingsBoard Cloud** you must register it first.
+In order to use your own domain name to access **IoT Hub** you must register it first.
 Follow the next steps to do that:

 * Step 1.
 Expand **White Labeling** menu section in the left pane and click on the **Domain** menu.
 * Step 2.
 On the **Domain** page click **Register domain** button.
 * Step 3.
 Enter your domain name in the **Register domain** dialog and click **Register** button.
 * Step 4.
 Follow the instructions form the **Domain provisioning** dialog.
 At this step you will be asked to add CNAME record to the database of your DNS service Provider.
 See [How to Create a CNAME Record For Your Domain](#how-to-create-a-cname-record) for details.
 * Step 5.
 After registering CNAME record, click **I've added CNAME records** button.
 Domain verification and certificate provisioning will start at this time.
 Be patient, this process can take a while.
 * Step 6.
 If all went well, dialog will be closed, and you will see your domain name on the **Domain** page.
-Now you can use your domain name to access **ThingsBoard Cloud** Web UI and services.
+Now you can use your domain name to access **IoT Hub** Web UI and services.
 * Step 7.
 In case of any issues during domain provisioning you will see the dialog prompt with error details.
   In this case you should try to correct the issue (ex. correct invalid entered CNAME record) otherwise you can contact [support](/docs/contact-us/).